chassisjs/hermes/docs/pages/mongodb-medicine-assignment.md

 ## MongoDB Change Streams vs PostgreSQL Logical Replication

-While similar in concept, there's an important difference:
+While both are reliable, there's an important operational difference:

 **MongoDB Change Streams:**

 - Based on the **oplog** (operations log)
-- Oplog entries expire after a time period or size limit
-- **You can lose events** if they're not processed before expiration
+- Oplog has limited retention (configurable, typically hours to days)
+- Hermes tracks resume tokens to recover from the last processed position
+- **Operational consideration**: Ensure consumers run reliably and oplog is sized appropriately for potential downtime
-- Suitable for most use cases, but requires monitoring
+- Suitable for most use cases with proper monitoring

 **PostgreSQL Logical Replication:**

 - Based on the **WAL** (Write-Ahead Log)
-- WAL retained until acknowledged by all consumers
+- WAL retained indefinitely until acknowledged by all replication slots
-- **Zero message loss** guarantee
-- Better for critical events that must never be lost
+- Replication slots track consumer position
+- **Operational consideration**: WAL can grow unbounded if consumers don't acknowledge
+- Better when you need infinite retention regardless of consumer downtime

-::: warning Oplog Expiration
+::: warning Oplog Retention
-MongoDB's oplog can expire if events aren't processed within the retention window.
-Monitor your oplog size and ensure Hermes is always running.
-For critical events that must never be lost, consider PostgreSQL with Logical Replication.
+MongoDB's oplog has time/size-based retention.
+If a consumer is down longer than the oplog retention window, it cannot resume from its last position.
+Ensure proper oplog sizing, consumer high availability, and monitoring.
+For scenarios requiring unbounded retention during extended consumer downtime, consider PostgreSQL with Logical Replication.
 :::

 ## Implementation Walkthrough